kongxiaoy/DataStructure/README.md

 # DataStructure
-Record of my labs in the datastructure course.
+This is a record of the experimental projects I did in my sophomore year data structures class.